 List of relevant configuration files¶

-- This configuration file loads and enables the TeamDrive Registration
+The configuration file that loads and enables the TeamDrive Web Portal Server-specific module for the Apache HTTP Server:

 logrotate(8)manual page for details.